 Action-based decision making

-Some guidelines as discerned from the session held in Edinburgh in August, 2013.
+Here are some guidelines on how to participate in a Quaker Business meeting, as discerned from a session held by the grip in Edinburgh in August, 2013.

 o The discipline is to let go of your own will and to seek a sense of the common spirit of the group

 o Silence at the start allows you to gather together in community, to lay ego aside and to listen for what others have to contribute

 o The clerk will state the business item and, after a brief silence, if you wish to speak please stand (or, in a small group, raise a hand).
 Others may also indicate they wish to contribute.
 The clerk will then sense who to choose to speak.
 Not everyone may be called.

 o Speak from the heart and personal experience, and only if you feel it would contribute and really needs to be said.
 Do not repeat what has already been said.